klauseduard/under-over-models/chapters/03-organizational-models.md

 ![AI Integration Timeline](../images/ai-integration-timeline.svg)

-This timeline illustrates four key dimensions of AI integration that will progressively influence organizational
+This conceptual timeline illustrates four key dimensions of AI integration that may progressively influence organizational
 complexity:

 **From Tools to Agents:** As AI evolves from productivity tools to semi-autonomous agents, organizations face a